Nazareth, Pennsylvania: 18th and 19th centuries

 While evicted from the Barony, Moravian leaders in England negotiated to buy the entire Barony.
 When Whitefield's business manager suddenly died, Whitefield discovered that his finances, shaky on more than one occasion, did not allow him to proceed with his Nazareth plan, and he was forced to sell the whole tract.
 On July 16, 1741, it officially became Moravian property.

-Nazareth was originally planned as a central English-speaking church village.
-But in October 1742, its 18 English inhabitants departed for Philadelphia leaving Nazareth largely in the hands of Captain John, a Lenape chieftain and his followers, who refused to leave, even though they no longer owned the land.

-In December 1742, Count Zinzendorf, a Moravian benefactor, negotiated a settlement with Captain John, and his tribe moved back into the hinterland.
+Nazareth was originally planned as a central English-speaking church village, but in October 1742 its 18 English inhabitants departed for Philadelphia.
+They left Nazareth largely in the hands of Captain John, a Lenape chieftain, and his followers, who refused to leave.
+In December 1742, Count Nicolaus Zinzendorf, the Moravian benefactor and organizer, negotiated a settlement with Captain John, and his tribe moved back into the hinterland.

-In 1743, the still unfinished Whitefield House was put in readiness for 32 young married couples who were to arrive from Europe.
+In 1743, the still-unfinished Whitefield House was put in readiness for 32 young married couples who were to arrive from Europe.
 On January 2, 1744, the couples went overland to Nazareth to settle in the nearly completed Whitefield House.
 Whitefield House and adjacent Gray Cottage now belong to the Moravian Historical Society.

-The result was that Nazareth began to increase in population.
-Enough visitors were attracted to the town that the Rose Inn was built in 1752 on an additional tract to the north.
-Two years later, in 1754, Nazareth Hall was built in hopes that Count Zinzendorf would return from Europe and settle in Nazareth permanently, but he never returned to the Americas.
+Nazareth soon began to increase in population, and enough visitors were attracted to the town that the Rose Inn was built in 1752 on an additional tract to the north.
+Two years later, in 1754, Nazareth Hall was built in hopes that Zinzendorf would return from Europe and settle in Nazareth permanently, but he never returned to the Americas.

 In 1759, Nazareth Hall became the central boarding school for sons of Moravian parents.
 It later attained wide fame as a "classical academy", which led to the founding, in 1807, of Moravian College and Theological Seminary, now located in Bethlehem.
 Nazareth Hall Tract was added to the National Register of Historic Places in 1980.